RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 For the original Wii, we recommend using [another exploit](/get-started) instead if you intend to install the Homebrew Channel
 {: .notice--info}

-***If installing on the Wii Mini.
-BootMii can't be installed on the Wii Mini yet.
+If installing on the Wii Mini; BootMii can't be installed on the Wii Mini yet.
 Please don't attempt to install it.
 We won't be responsible if your device gets bricked.
+{: .notice--warning}
+RiiConnect24 is not available with the Wii Mini yet.
+Do not attempt to install it as you will BRICK.
 {: .notice--info}
-RiiConnect24 is not available with the Wii Mini yet.
-Do not install it as you will BRICK {: .notice--info}
 This exploit will not work on a Wii U (vWii).
-Please follow [this guide instead](https://wiiu.hacks.guide/vwii-modding).
+Please follow [this guide instead](https://wiiuguide.xyz/#/vwii/).
 {: .notice--warning}

-#### Requirements
+#### What you need
 - A Linux machine with a Bluetooth adapter (an integrated one will work)
   - If you are using a Chromebook, you do not need to install another Operating System.
 You can enable [Linux in ChromeOS](https://support.google.com/chromebook/answer/9145439?hl=en)
   - Using Windows Subsystem for Linux will not work, due to the inability to access `bluetoothctl`.